 There is a small group of nationally recognized trainers that travel the country offering classes to “no-name” shooters like me.
 Many of them offer training classes right here at Boondocks FTA™.
 In the past 5 years, I have had the opportunity to train with Dave Spaulding, Tom Givens, Mike Green, Brian Hill and more.
 I usually average about 2 classes per year and what I have seen is that about half of the people in the classes are folks that I have trained with in the past, and another handful of the students are usually Boondocks FTA™ instructors.
 Many of the students have taken multiple classes with a particular instructor, some are trying to take at least one class from each, and some have even taken the same exact class with the same instructor multiple times.
 These are the “best of the best”, the 1%’ers.
 These are not the people that are just “recreational shooting on the range with their buddies”, they are seeking the best training available.
 Now, this doesn’t mean they don’t mess up and “crash and burn” on a drill from time to time, but they don’t give up.
 They get right back on that bike and continue to train.
 These are the people that have the skills to fight through the pain and still perform at a high level.
 They have given themselves the best chance to protect themselves and their family and prevail in a life or death situation.

 As you look forward to 2020, take a look at the list of upcoming Guest Instructor Events to see if there is a class you might be interested in.
 If you’re unsure about being able to complete an advanced class with one of the guest instructors, look at our intermediate handgun classes.
 These classes are led by Boondocks FTA™ Instructors (who have been in these advanced training courses) and will walk you through the class step by step, give you valuable feedback on your skillset and guide you through your training journey.
-Can commit to taking one class per year and practicing at the range every other month?
+Can you commit to taking one class per year and practicing at the range every other month?
 If so, you will be in the top 1% of gun owners in the United States and will likely have more training than most police or military personnel!
 You will also quickly see improvements in your skillset and will forge new friendships with these elite groups of folks!
 Invest in yourself and Train With The Best!